dotnet/AspNetCore.Docs/aspnetcore/blazor/forms-validation.md

 ::: moniker-end

-The <xref:Microsoft.AspNetCore.Components.Forms.EditForm> creates an <xref:Microsoft.AspNetCore.Components.Forms.EditContext> as a [cascading value](xref:blazor/components/cascading-values-and-parameters) that tracks metadata about the edit process, including which fields have been modified and the current validation messages.
+The <xref:Microsoft.AspNetCore.Components.Forms.EditForm> creates an <xref:Microsoft.AspNetCore.Components.Forms.EditContext> as a [cascading value](xref:blazor/components/cascading-values-and-parameters) for other components in the form that tracks metadata about the edit process, including which fields have been modified and the current validation messages.

 Assign **either** an <xref:Microsoft.AspNetCore.Components.Forms.EditContext> **or** an <xref:Microsoft.AspNetCore.Components.Forms.EditForm.Model?displayProperty=nameWithType> to an <xref:Microsoft.AspNetCore.Components.Forms.EditForm>.
-Assignment of both isn't supported and generates a **runtime error**:
+Assignment of both isn't supported and generates a runtime error:

+> Unhandled exception rendering component: EditForm requires a Model parameter, or an EditContext parameter, but not both.

-* The preceding Starfleet Starship Database form (`FormExample2` component) demonstrated assigning an instance of `Starship` to the <xref:Microsoft.AspNetCore.Components.Forms.EditForm.Model?displayProperty=nameWithType> property of the form.
-* The next example (`FormExample3`) demonstrates how to assign an <xref:Microsoft.AspNetCore.Components.Forms.EditContext> for an instance of `Starship` to a form.
+The preceding `Starfleet Starship Database` form (`FormExample2` component) demonstrated assigning an instance of `Starship` to the <xref:Microsoft.AspNetCore.Components.Forms.EditForm.Model?displayProperty=nameWithType> property of the form.
+The next example (`FormExample3` component) demonstrates how to assign an <xref:Microsoft.AspNetCore.Components.Forms.EditContext> to a form.

-The <xref:Microsoft.AspNetCore.Components.Forms.EditForm> provides convenient events for valid and invalid form submission:

-* <xref:Microsoft.AspNetCore.Components.Forms.EditForm.OnValidSubmit>
-* <xref:Microsoft.AspNetCore.Components.Forms.EditForm.OnInvalidSubmit>

-Use <xref:Microsoft.AspNetCore.Components.Forms.EditForm.OnSubmit> to use custom code to trigger validation and check field values.

 In the following example:

-* A shortened version of the preceding Starfleet Starship Database form (`FormExample2` component) from the [Form example](#form-example) section is used that only accepts and validates a value for the starship's identifier.
+* A shortened version of the preceding `Starfleet Starship Database` form (`FormExample2` component) is used that only accepts a value for the starship's identifier. `ExampleModel` properties receive valid default values when an instance of the `Starship` type is created.
 * The `HandleSubmit` method executes when the **`Submit`** button is selected.
-* The form is validated by calling <xref:Microsoft.AspNetCore.Components.Forms.EditContext.Validate%2A?displayProperty=nameWithType>.
+* The form is validated by calling <xref:Microsoft.AspNetCore.Components.Forms.EditContext.Validate%2A?displayProperty=nameWithType> in the `HandleSubmit` method.
-* Additional code is executed depending on the validation result in the method assigned to <xref:Microsoft.AspNetCore.Components.Forms.EditForm.OnSubmit>.
+* Logging is executed depending on the validation result.

+> [!NOTE]
+> `HandleSubmit` in the `FormExample3` component is demonstrated as an asynchronous method because storing form values often uses asynchronous calls (`await ...`).
+If the form is used in a test app as shown, `HandleSubmit` merely runs synchronously.
+You can ignore the following build warning for testing purposes:
+>
+> > This async method lacks 'await' operators and will run synchronously. ...

 `Pages/FormExample3.razor`: